bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

 {% endlist %}

-## How to Update a User-Defined File Field
+## How to Update a User-defined File Field

 1. Upload a new file instead of the old one (non-multiple field)